jrheiner/web2frontend/README.md

 (TODO CHECK THIS) Before running the E2E test run 'webdriver-manager update' to download binaries.

+> Make sure the back-end server is running on localhost:3000!

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 The E2E test emulates a user lifecycle.
 This means Protractor: